IDSIA/sacred/README.rst

 Sacred achieves this through the following main mechanisms:

--  **ConfigScopes** A very convenient way of the local variables in a function to define the parameters your experiment uses.
+-  **Config Scopes** A very convenient way of the local variables in a function to define the parameters your experiment uses.
 -  **Config Injection**: You can access all parameters of your configuration from every function.
 They are automatically injected by name.